eirian1738/DS-A-in-C/README.md

 # DS-A-in-C

-Implementation of the most common data structures in C language (for learning purpose)
+Implementation of the most common data structures and algorithms in C language (for learning purpose)